mtumilowicz/rust-rocket-workshop/README.txt

           string without being escaped, including double quotes; in fact, no escape sequences like \" are recognized.
 1. async
+    * Generally, asynchronous Rust code looks very much like ordinary multithreaded code, except that operations that might block, like I/O or acquiring mutexes, need to be handled a bit differently.
+    * Rust’s approach to supporting asynchronous operations is to introduce a trait, std::future::Future: trait Future {
+      type Output;
+      // For now, read `Pin<&mut Self>` as `&mut Self`. fn poll(self: Pin<&mut Self>, cx: &mut Context<'_>) -> Poll<Self::Output>;
+      }
+      enum Poll<T> {
+      Ready(T),
+      Pending,
+      }
+      A future’s poll
+      method never waits for the operation to finish: it always returns immediately.
+      If and when the future is worth polling again, it promises to let us know by invoking a waker, a callback function supplied in the Context.
+      We call this the “piñata model” of asynchronous programming: the only thing you can do with a future is whack it with a poll until a value falls out.
+    * One of the rules of the Future trait is that, once a future has returned Poll::Ready, it may assume it will never be polled again.
+Some futures just return Poll::Pending forever if they are overpolled; others may panic or hang.
+(They must not, however, violate memory or thread safety, or otherwise cause undefined behavior.)
+    * • After each call that returns a future, the code says .await.
+Although this looks like a reference to a struct field named await, it is actually special syntax built into the language for waiting until a future is ready.
+    * Unlike an ordinary function, when you call an asynchronous function, it returns immediately, before the body begins execution at all.
+Obviously, the call’s final return value hasn’t been computed yet; what you get is a future of its final value.
 1. mutability
+    * In Rust, &mut means exclusive access.
+Plain & means shared access.
     * Iterating over a mut reference provides a mut reference to each element: for rs in &mut strings { // the type of rs is &mut String rs.push('\n'); // add a newline to each string